 Public Service at WashULaw

-Commitment to public service is an integral part of the tradition and ethic of the legal profession.
-Washington University has a longstanding commitment to public service and recognizes its important role in preparing students to be competent, ethical lawyers working toward a more just society.
-It is our goal to prepare students to contribute to society through service to the profession and the community.
-To this end, the Public Service Advisory Board was established to:
+WashULaw has a longstanding commitment to public service and recognizes its important role in preparing students to be competent, ethical lawyers working toward a more just society.

-The Public Service Advisory Board is a student-led organization that creates and administers public service opportunities for law students.
-It is responsible for allocating public service funds among student groups, promoting service within the law school and greater St. Louis communities, and planning public service programming.
+The Public Service Advisory Board (PSAB) is a student-led board that creates opportunities for public service within the law school and in community, and administers the Pro Bono Pledge.

-Beginning with the Class of 2013, law students are encouraged to complete the Pro Bono Pledge and commit to performing at least 50 hours of law-related public service before they graduate.
-To get more information, complete the pledge, submit your hours, and learn about pro bono opportunities, click here.
+All law students are encouraged to complete the Pro Bono Pledge by performing 50 hours of law-related public service before they graduate.

 This speakers’ series features an outstanding line-up of judges, lawyers, authors, and academics with expertise in public interest law and policy.Learn More

 For students interested in public service careers, the Career Center hosts Public Interest Fairs as well as government and other public service employers for interviews and programs.